vislearn/FFF/README.md

 #### Known issues

 Training with $E(n)$-GNNs is sometimes unstable.
 This is usually caught with an assertion in a later step and training is stopped.
-In almost all cases, training can be stably resumed by passing the `--continue-from [CHECKPOINT]` flag to the training, such as:
+In almost all cases, training can be stably resumed from the last epoch checkpoint by passing the `--continue-from [CHECKPOINT]` flag to the training, such as:
 ```bash
 python -m lightning_trainable.launcher.fit configs/dw4.yaml --name '{data_set[name]}' --continue-from lightning_logs/dw4/version_0/checkpoints/last.ckpt
 ```